 Walking in Bracknell Forest

 Walking is a great way to improve fitness levels at a gentle pace.
-There are a number of free health walks in Bracknell Forest which can be found on our Community Map but a selection are listed here:
+There are a number of free health walks in Bracknell Forest which can be found on our Community Map (filter ‘get active’).

-• Sport in Mind Thursday Wellbeing Walk.
 Fun, gentle drop-in walk to promote mental wellbeing.
-Come and get a breath of fresh air and explore the local area, all you need to do is wear weather appropriate clothes and shoes and a bottle of water.
-Meeting outside main reception, South Hill Park, every Thursday 2 – 3pm.
-Feel free to join them for a cup of tea afterward in the cafe too.
+Come and get a breath of fresh air and explore the local area.
+Remember to wear weather appropriate clothes and shoes and bring a bottle of water.

 Local places to walk

-• moderate countryside circular routes of between 2.5 and 10.8kms
+• moderate countryside circular routes of between 4km and 10.8km distances.

 • circular walks leaflets that advertise routes suitable for dog walking or admiring nature